mdn/kuma/.github/ISSUE_TEMPLATE/content-issue.md

+---
+name: Content request
+about: Suggest a change to MDN Content
+title: ''
+labels: ''
+assignees: ''

+---

 # Content Issue
 <!-- Select the appropriate option -->
 - [x] Please close this issue, I accidentally submitted it without adding any details